Mersen130/Quarantine_Assistant/README.md

 ## Dashboard

-There are two types of dashboards, namely user dashboard and admin dashboard.
+There are 3 types of dashboards, namely user dashboard, doctor dashboard and admin dashboard.

-Note that all data used in dashboards are now hard-coded.
-The date will be obtained from our user database in later development.

 ### User dashboard (`/dashboard/`)

 This is the entrypoint for a regular user.
-The user can track his quarantine progress and check-in in the upper half of the page.
+The title above the calendar shows the user's quarantine start date which is created when the user create an account.
+The calendar is dynamic, it shows the current date.
 The bottom half presents COVID-19 related tips and news.
-They are currently placeholder texts and will be pulled from external sources later.
+The tip and news on the dashboard is selected form the database randomly.

-### Admin dasboard(`/admindashboard/`)
+### Admin dasboard(`/dashboard/`)

-This is the entrypoint for an admin.
-The admin can view the stats in the app in this page, e.g. the number of users/doctors/questions posted etc. Also it shows some user distribution data to help the admin analyze the situation and trend.
-Later the admin will be able to see the list of users by clicking the corresponding cards to carry out operations after we build our user database.
+The admin can get infos of all the normal users and doctors, by clicking the User card in the dashboard, the admin will be routed to the userList page which shows all the users with their userid, userName, email, date start quarantine, region.
+By clicking the Doctor card in the dashboard, the admin will be routed to the doctorList page which shows all the doctor with their userid, userName, email, doctorCertificate and region.
+Admin is able to delete any normal user and doctor by clicking the delete button besides the user.

+### Doctor dashboard(`/dashboard/`)
+The doctor dashboard shows a tip and a piece of news that related to the COVID-19.
+Both the tip and the news are randomly select from the database.

 ## Q&A